paulipa/sico-wiki/services/ingame-services/mining-fleets.md

 All statuses will reset to green on downtime as the belts regenerates.

-# Standard LinkNet Public Mining Fleet | Guide for Mining Boosters
+# Standard LinkNet Mining Fleets | Guide for Mining Boosters
-The goal of our public mining fleets is to open up our communities mining services for both our community members and to the rest of EVE.
-Anyone will be able to join the mining fleet but only LinkNet members will benefit from all of the services.
+The goal of our mining fleets is to open up our communities mining services for both our community members and possibly also to the rest of EVE depending on the access level we set on the fleet.

 Each day after downtime we will try to set up a mining fleet that would last until the next downtime.
 The first mining booster to set up to fleet doesn’t have to stay in the fleet for the whole day as the idea is to pass down the boss role when you have to log off.
 - Setup a mining fleet based on the settings described on the following sections